Answers to all your questions

 - Tokens cannot be refunded for cash once purchased from the Information Booth.

 What are FMNP and WIC vouchers and does PFM accept them?

-PFM is proud to be an approved farmers market for the Arizona Farmers Market Nutrition Program (FMNP) which provides low-income seniors with $50, and new mothers and families with $30, worth of farmers market coupons to buy Arizona-grown fresh fruits, vegetables, and herbs.
+PFM is proud to be an approved farmers market for the Arizona Farmers Market Nutrition Program (FMNP) which provides eligible low-income seniors with $100 ($50 FMNP + $50 FMNP Match coupons), and every eligible household member receiving WIC benefits with $80 ($30 FMNP + $50 FMNP Match coupons), worth of farmers market coupons to buy Arizona-grown fresh fruits, vegetables, and herbs.
 Each coupon booklet contains increments of $5 coupons.
 Participants can pick up coupons once per year at the PFM Information Booth.

 Do you accept SNAP?
 What’s Double Up?

 Yes, we accept SNAP!
 Supplemental Nutrition Assistance Program (SNAP) tokens are available at the Information Booth.
 Market staff will swipe your EBT card for the amount you choose and give you $1 tokens.
 SNAP tokens are blue and can only be used to purchase cold food and drinks.
 Ask PFM staff if you have questions about what items you can or cannot purchase.
 Vendors are not able to give change on SNAP purchases, so consider bringing pocket change.